fabioschitini/Memory-Card/README.md

 # Memory-Card

 Creating a memory card using React

+A React based web app which simluates a memory game: Get points for choosing a card, but don't choose the same card twice!
-A simple shopping cart application.From The Odin Project's curriculum:
+From The Odin Project's curriculum: https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card

-## Feature
-* Add and remove products from the shopping cart
-* A sho page and a Cart page
-https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card

 link Live preview:https://fabioschitini.github.io/Memory-Card/